 The Capital Regional District runs a superb regional park system in this area.
 The parks present a wide variety of flora, fauna, and micro-climates to those who walk, hike and observe within the parks.
 I have systematically experienced each park in the region, and have taken my camera along to record the variety to be found in each.
+I also record my sightings of birds as I travel the world.
+Birds & animals

 A Park Profile: French Beach between Sooke & Jordan River on the west coast of Vancouver Island